- The first month on the job is crucial, and you should spend time learning about the company, its products, processes, and CRM.

 Be curious and try to gather maximum information about the company and the industry.
 In fact, the research should commence before you join the company and should continue as you grow.

 Research is formalized curiosity.
 It is poking and prying with a purpose. – Zora Neale Hurston

-Be realistic and honest while creating the 30-60-90 days sales plan.
+Be realistic and honest while creating the 30-60-90 day sales plan.
 No one knows your limits and capabilities better than you.
 So only include things that you will be able to do.
-Do not write things only to impress the manager.
+Do not write things only to impress the sales manager.
 If you fail to do things you’ve written, you might end up disappointing your manager.

-The journey will seem a little difficult initially but only if you stay focused, you can succeed.
+The journey will seem a little difficult initially but if you stay focused, you can definitely succeed.
 You need to do all that it takes to prove that the company didn’t take any wrong decision by hiring you.